-In September 2011, the FASB issued ASU 2011-08, Intangibles - Goodwill and Other (Topic 350).
-The ASU provides entities with an option to first assess certain qualitative factors to determine whether the existence of events or circumstances indicate that it is more likely than not that the fair value of a reporting unit is less than it's carrying amount.
+In September 2011, the FASB issued ASU 2011-8, Intangibles - Goodwill and Other (Topic 350), which provides entities with an option to first assess certain qualitative factors to determine whether the existence of events or circumstances indicate that it is more likely than not that the fair value of a reporting unit is less that it's carrying amount.
 If, after performing a qualitative assessment, an entity determines that it is more likely than not that the fair value of the reporting unit exceeds its carrying value, then performing the two-step impairment test outlined in the guidance is unnecessary.
 However, if the entity concludes otherwise, then it must perform the first step of the two-step impairment test.
-ASU 2011-08 is effective for comScore beginning on January 1, 2012, with early adoption permitted.
-The Company believes that the adoption of ASU 2011-08 will have no impact on its consolidated financial statements.
+ASU 2011-8 became effective for comScore beginning on January 1, 2012.
+The adoption of ASU 2011-8 had no impact on the Company's financial statements.

-3. BusinessCombinations
+3. Business Combinations